June-Skeeter/Module6_GEOS270/index.md

 	* Short answer (~ 20%)
 	* Mix of matching, fill in the blank, multiple choice, etc. (~ 10%)

+* Review
+	* Dec 6th, I'll post a review video covering key concepts
+	* If you have anything you're unclear on that you'd like discussed, feel free to reach out and request it!

 # Deliverables